We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Interview – 2010

-Poetry, satire and music were the mainstays of Gary McCormick’s life, before he took his unique world view to television.
-His on screen career began with the award-winning documentary Raglan by the Sea, on which he collaborated with filmmaker Bruce Morrison.
-McCormick's best-known TV series was Heartland, which ran for four years and told the stories of communities across the country.
-In the mid 90s McCormick teamed up with his buddy and fellow poet Sam Hunt for a romp around New Zealand in the celebrated documentary The Roaring 40’s Tour.
-In 1998 McCormick returned to his home town of Porirua to host The Bay Boys – a gripping documentary about life in the suburb.
-Since then McCormick has hosted other talk shows and was a guest host on Nightline.
-Now resident in Lyttelton, McCormick shares hosting duties on More FM in Christchurch with his mate Simon Barnett.
+Poetry, satire and music were the mainstays of Gary McCormick’s life before he took his unique world view to television.
+His on-screen career began with 1987 documentary Raglan by the Sea.
+McCormick's best-known TV series was Heartland, which ran for four years.
+McCormick teamed up with fellow poet Sam Hunt for 1995 documentary The Roaring Forties Tour, and returned to his home town of Porirua to host 1998 documentary The Bay Boys.

 In this ScreenTalk, McCormick talks about: